Government of the Independent State of Croatia

 The Croatian State Government (Hrvatska državna vlada) was the government of the Independent State of Croatia from 16 April 1941 until 8 May 1945.
+The political system included a head of state and head of government, under a variety of official titles, throughout its four-year period of existence.

 On 11 April 1941, after the proclamation of the Independent State of Croatia, Slavko Kvaternik, Deputy Leader of the Ustaše issued an order in which all state questions would be dealt with by the Ban Government Department (Odjel Banske vlasti).
 One day later, he formed an interim government called the Croatian State Leadership (Hrvatsko državno vodstvo).
-Kvaternik appointed the members of the Croatian State Leadership until Pavelić formed the government.
+Kvaternik appointed the members of the Croatian State Leadership until Ante Pavelić formed the government.
 The chairman of the interim government was Mile Budak, other members were Mirko Puk (Deputy Leader), Andrija Artuković, Branko Benzon, Jozo Dumandžić, Mladen Lorković, Ismet Muftić, Marko Veršić, Đuro Vranešić and Milovan Žanić.

 Ante Pavelić arrived in Zagreb on 15 April 1941.
 He formally established the government the following day by declaring the Provision for the Appointment of the Croatian State Government, which he signed as Poglavnik of the Independent State of Croatia.
 By this Provision, Pavelić inaugurated the official name of the state and his function in it.
 According to this provision, the State Government was the supreme state body that performed state administration.
 The State Government was responsible to the Poglavnik, who appointed members of the government, and he or the president or vice president led government sessions.
 State affairs were managed by the Government's Presidency or certain ministries.

 After the war, Pavelić established the Croatian State Committee with Lovro Sušić, Mate Frković, and Božidar Kavran as its leaders.
 In 1951, Pavelić filled Croatian State Government since some of earlier government members were arrested and executed.
 His new government acted as the government in exile.
 Džafer-beg Kulenović was named Minister-President.